kadirpekel/algorig/README.md

 $ ./sanbox up
 ```

-Once ready, you will have a full Algod and KMD services running locally under `Release` configuration which is a private network suitable for local development.
+Once the sandbox up and ready, you will have the both Algod and KMD services running locally under `Release` configuration which is a private network suitable for local development.

-Here, before starting our smart contract development, we'll need a contract owner account which will own the smart contract we develop on Algorand blockchain.
-Thanlfully Algorand Sandbox default configuration comes with a default preconfigured wallet named `unencrypted-default-wallet` containing a couple of accounts those already has a significant Algo balance which is very good enough to start with.
+Here, before getting started to our smart contract development, we'll need a Algorand account that will own the smart contract we develop on the Algorand blockchain.
+Thankfully, the Algorand sandbox default configuration comes with a default wallet named `unencrypted-default-wallet` also containing a couple of accounts those already has a significant $algo balance which is quite sufficient enough to start with.

 ```bash
 $ ./sandbox goal wallet list